welele08/docs/content/en/docs/Concepts/specfile.md

 - `name`: Name of the package **required**
 - `version`: Version of the package in semver notation.
 Selectors here are not supported.
 You can use selectors (`>=`,`<`,`>`,`<=`) only in dependency lists.
 - `category`: Category of the package
+- `provides`: List of packages which it replaces

 Runtime dependency list:

 - `requires`: List of packages which it depends on runtime
 - `conflicts`: List of packages which it conflicts with in runtime
-- `provides`: List of packages which it provides in runtime

 ### Finalizers